sudarsonhalder/Project-05-Yogurt-Website/README.md

 * [Setup](#setup)

 ## General info
 This project is built using Html,Css,Javascript.
-You can display Your product and display its pricing.
+You can display your product and its pricing.

 ## Screenshots
  | ![Input Page](/output-images/yogurt.png)|